gobbyo/kinetic-display/docs/assembly/backplateassembly.md

 # Backplate and Stand Assembly

-Back of the display when the backplates and stand are assembled.
+This guide details installing the backplate onto the display face, installing the DHT22 sensor, connecting the motor wires to the motor pins, and installing the stand and power manager onto the display face.
+Below is the back of the display when the backplates and stand are assembled.

 ![backplateassembly-13](../img/backplateassembly/backplateassembly-13.webp)